-Roshi Joan Halifax recovering, “doing great” after heart surgery
+Roshi Joan Halifax recovering, “no issues” after further heart surgery

 Rod Meade Sperry